 - 1. Trade-In If the item is being replaced and it is determined to have reasonable trade-in value and it is in the best interest of the District to trade-in the property to receive credit or price deduction against the purchase price of replacement item, then the surplus property should be disposed as a trade-in.
 This is most often applicable for vehicles. - 2.
 Public Sale (Auction) District surplus property may be disposed of through a public auction conducted either by a private vendor using a public bidding process or by the District using its in-house resources in a public process.
 The auction process will include announcement in a local daily newspaper and on the District's website.
 Bidders will have an opportunity to view the surplus property to be auctioned and will be required to submit sealed bid price proposals.
 The proposals will be opened by two employees from the Finance Division and tabulated.
-The tabulation will be reviewed by the CFO orOentroller designee.
+The tabulation will be reviewed by the CFO or designee.
 The results will be provided to the District's Chief Financial Officer for final approval and recommendation.
 The recommendation will be to award to the highest qualified bidder.
 Upon receipt of payment from the bidder (buyer), the Finance Division will transfer title of the item, if appropriate, and sign a letter of sale.
 All surplus property will be sold "as is" and the buyer will be required to release the District from all liability.
 District employees are not eligible to bid on District surplus property. - 3.
 If the only economic value of surplus property is in its parts, the property can be disassembled and sold for scrap or to a recycler. - 4.
 In the event that the District is disposing of surplus property that has value only for a very specific purpose or user, the General Manager is authorized to approve a sales arrangement that does not involve a public solicitation process. - B. Surplus property that has no economic value may be disposed of using one of the following method: - 1.
-Surplus property that cannot be sold or donated can be given to a scrap service or recycler for no payment to the District by the vendor or at cost to the District if this is the most economically effective- disposal method. - 2.
+Surplus property that cannot be sold or donated can be given to a scrap service or recycler for no payment to the District by the vendor or at cost to the District if this is the most economically effective disposal method. - 2.
 Surplus property that has been determined to have no cash or scrap value can be disposed of as trash following proper and legal solid waste disposal practices.
-Hazardous substances should be disposed of using appropriate hazardous waste disposal methods. - C. Other - 1.
-The General Manager may approve the donation of surplus property to a charitable or nonprofit organization if doing so is the most cost effective method of disposal.
-This is often applicable to computer equipment.
+Hazardous substances should be disposed of using appropriate hazardous waste disposal methods.